 - Go to iDRAC Settings > Services > Web Server > SSL/TLS Custom Signing Certificate.
 The SSL page is displayed. - 2.
 Under SSL/TLS Custom Signing Certificate, click Upload Signing Certificate.
 The Upload Custom SSL Certificate Signing Certificate page is displayed. - Click Choose File and select the custom SSL certificate signing certificate file.
 Only Public-Key Cryptography Standards #12 (PKCS #12) compliant certificate is supported. - 4.
 If the certificate is password protected, in the PKCS#12 Password field, enter the password. - 5.
 Click Apply.
 The certificate is uploaded to iDRAC. - 6.
 A pop-up message is displayed asking you to reset iDRAC immediately or at a later time.
-Click Reset iDRAC or Reset iDRAC immediately or at a later time.
-Click Reset iDRAC or Reset iDRAC immediately or at a later time.
-Click Reset iDRAC or Reset iDRAC immediately or at a later time.
-Click Reset iDRAC or Reset iDRAC immediately or at a later time.
-Click Reset iDRAC or Reset iDRAC immediately or at a later time.
-Click Reset iDRAC or Reset iDRAC immediately or at a later time.
-Click Reset iDRAC or Reset iDRAC immediately or at a later time.
-Click Reset iDRAC or Reset iDRAC immediately or at a later time.
-Click Reset iDRAC or Reset iDRAC immediately or at a later time.

-After iDRAC resets, the new certificate is applied.
-The iDRAC is not available for a few minutes during the reset.

-(i) NOTE: You must reset iDRAC to apply the new certificate.
+Click Reset iDRAC or Reset iDRAC as required. - After iDRAC resets, the new certificate is applied.
+The iDRAC is not available for a few minutes during the reset. - (i) NOTE: You must reset iDRAC to apply the new certificate.
 Until iDRAC is reset, the existing certificate is active.